Cyber Crime Unit (Hellenic Police): Services

 According to the National Administrative Procedures Policy, complaints from consumers, either giving their name or anonymously, can also be made on the platform (kataggelies.mindev.gov.gr) of the General Secretariat of Trade and Consumer Protection of the Ministry of Development and Investment, launched on 11 January 2023, concerning infringements within Greece, within the European Union or even outside the EU.
 It offers a choice of different categories, such as personal data protection, consumer goods, services, banking services, and others.

 Controversies

 Incident report via Twitter

-Cyber Crime Division has written on many of its announcements and press releases that it is recalled that citizens can contact, anonymously or by name, with the Cyber Crime Division in order to provide information or to report illegal or offensive acts or activities committed through internet to the following contact details, where among these means the Cyber Crime Division’s Twitter verified account (@CyberAlertGR) is included:
+Cybercrime Division has written on many of its announcements and press releases that it is recalled that citizens can contact, anonymously or by name, with the Cyber Crime Division in order to provide information or to report illegal or offensive acts or activities committed through internet to the following contact details, where among these means the Cyber Crime Division’s Twitter verified account (@CyberAlertGR) is included: